 That’s why they are preferred as natural harbors for sailing boats!

 Their untouched beauty and the breathtaking, rocky Cycladic landscape create a captivating environment!
 This stunning scenery allures tourists who prefer relaxing moments away from the noisy crowd.

 So far so good!
 But what makes Koufonisia and the rest of Small Cyclades islands such a dreamy world to explore?

 Searching for the perfect island destination for total relaxation?

 Stop now and book your ferry tickets to Koufonisia!

 The most famous islands of Small Cyclades are Koufonisia.
-And truth is, they are pure heaven for both fun and relaxing holidays.
+And the truth is, they are pure heaven for both fun and relaxing holidays.

-Their loyal fans love not only their amazing crystal-clear waters, but also their picturesque fishing villages!
+Their loyal fans love not only their amazing crystal-clear waters but also their picturesque fishing villages!

 Want to know a secret?

 The paths in the south part are ideal for hiking and exploring hidden natural beauties.
-The most famous beaches include Foinikas, Pori, Pisina (the Greek name for pool, due its turquoise waters), Punta and Italida (preferred mostly by nudists).
+The most famous beaches include Foinikas, Pori, Pisina (the Greek name for pool, due to its turquoise waters), Punta and Italida (preferred mostly by nudists).